Home Care After Bariatric Surgery

 The surgeries are a last resort in the fight against obesity and its related complications.
 They are often a better choice than letting children’s health get progressively worse.

-Statistics compiled by regulator Health Authority Abu Dhabi (Haad), indicate that nearly 30 per cent of school going children in Abu Dhabi are overweight or obese and the proportion rises to 40 per cent among teenagers.
+Statistics compiled by regulator Health Authority Abu Dhabi (Haad), indicate that nearly 30 percent of school-going children in Abu Dhabi are overweight or obese and the proportion rises to 40 percent among teenagers.
 Worldwide obesity has nearly doubled since 1980 and in 2011 more than 40 million children under the age of five were overweight (WHO).

-Unless we take some drastic and wide ranging measures, the obesity will soon become worlds biggest and most expensive health issue ever.
+Unless we take some drastic and wide-ranging measures, obesity will soon become the world’s biggest and most expensive health issue ever.

-A food for thought,shall we say.
+A food for thought, shall we say.